Seyi-Keye/calendar-challenge/README.md

 ### To setup this app locally:

-- Have Node version v10.14.2 and above installed locally.
+- Have Node version v10.14.2 and above installed locally or checkout guide `https://github.com/nvm-sh/nvm`
 - Clone this repo: `git clone git@github.com:Seyi-Keye/calendar-challenge.git`
 - Cd into the directory where this project is installed.
-Run `cd calendar-challenge`.
+Run `cd calendar-challenge`
-- To fetch updated yarn packages, run `yarn install --check-files`.
+- To fetch updated yarn packages, run `yarn install --check-files`
-- To install dependencies, run `yarn install`.
+- To install dependencies, run `yarn install`
 - create a `.env` file on your root directory by running `touch .env` on your terminal
 - Use the `.exampleEnv` to get the keys into your `.env`
-- Populate the values of the `.env` file with the shared credentials to connect the app locally before running the app.
+- Populate the values of the `.env` with the shared credentials to connect the app locally
-- To start the app locally, run `yarn start:dev`.
+- To start the app locally, run `yarn start:dev`
+- Navigate to `localhost:8000` on your browser

 ### Linting